yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/object-interaction/index.md

 }
 ```

+_Remember, this action should live inside the curly brackets of the class._

 <div class="try-it">
   <h2>Try It: Add contents to Pantry</h2>
   <p>Write a Pantry class in Xcode, create an object from it, and write several print statements to see what data is stored in your properties.
 Then, call <code class="try-it-code">pantry.addFood("your favorite food")</code>, and then another print statement for <code class="try-it-code">pantry.contents</code>.
 Do you have <code class="try-it-code">your favorite food</code> in your pantry now?</p>